kaleidawave/ezno/checker/specification/specification.md

 #### Property keys

-> Property keys are synthesised once and their effects are once (as opposed to their value)
+> Property keys are synthesised once and their effects run once (as opposed to their value)

 ```ts
 let global: number = 0;